Information for executors and solicitors

 2. Pay by bank transfer

 You can pay a gift directly into our bank account.
-If this is your preferred method, please contact Adrian, and he’ll give you our bank details and a reference number to quote.
+If this is your preferred method, please contact Tom at firstname.lastname@example.org and he’ll give you our bank details and a reference number to quote.

-Unfortunately, gifts in wills payments cannot be made online via our website, or over the phone.
+Unfortunately, gifts in will payments cannot be made online via our website, or over the phone.

 How do I pay a share of an estate (residuary) gift?